Medical Marijuana Conditions for Texas - Are You Eligible?

 Have questions?
 Click one of the links below for more information from one of our informed advisors.

 Ready to Start?
 Schedule an Exam Now!
-We make the process super easy and super affordable with appointments as low as $99.
+We make the process super easy and super affordable with appointments across the country (sometimes as low as $99).
 We will guide you every step of the way.

 By following our proven 3-step process, if your doctor recommends medical marijuana as a solution for your condition, you'll be eligible for getting your medical marijuana card!